Mochaul/progfound2-lab/lab_3/README.md

 The name your program **must** be RabbitHouse.java

 Your program will receive **one** line of input, which contained **two command** which are String, that are seperated by a space.
 The first command contains the type of mode that it recieved.
-For comulsory task, the first command will always be **normal**.
+For compulsory task, the first command will always be **normal**.
 The second command is the rabbit name in String.
 The String name of the rabbit will not be longer than **ten letter**.

 Output is the total rabbit after all of the rabbit have finished breeding.